 – Erin Gruwell, Founder of the Freedom Writers

-Administrators, teachers, and other supporting staff members need opportunities for meaningful professional development to impact students.
-Leader in Me focuses on helping staff build character, explore new paradigms, and develop highly effective practices based on timeless principles.
+Administrators, teachers, and other supporting staff members need opportunities for meaningful professional development as they strive to impact students.
+Leader in Me focuses on helping staff build character, explore new paradigms, and develop highly effective practices based on timeless principles of success and transformation.

-Families work with Leader in Me Schools to ensure teens are challenged with additional responsibilities to develop greater collaboration others, work ethic, and a goal-centric mindset.
-During middle school, teens continue tracking academic performance, accepting leadership roles at school, and Begin With the End in Mind® as they prepare for college, career, and life-readiness.
+Families work with Leader in Me Schools to ensure teens are challenged with additional responsibilities in order to learn how to collaborate others, cultivate work ethic, and nurture a goal-centric mindset.
+During middle school, teens continue tracking academic performance, accepting leadership roles at school, and Begin With the End in Mind® as they prepare for college, career, and life beyond academics.